0x48piraj/aos/README.md

 # Background

 I love music &mdash; and frankly, who doesn't.
 But for me, it's always been more than listening.
-To me, music has always felt spatial: an interplay of motion, symmetry, and emotion.
+To me, music has always felt spatial: an interplay of motion, symmetry and emotion.
 Since childhood, I've had this innate tendency to tinker with music: writing a protocol to transmit songs wirelessly using light, visually encoding melodies, crafting synthetic soundscapes from scratch.
 Somehow, music has always been the centerpiece of my creative experiments.

 Aroma of the Songs is a natural evolution of that journey &mdash; a generative art project that transforms musical input into ephemeral, intricate rose petals creating exploration space of a unique kind.
 It's where signal processing meets aesthetics, where mathematical beauty shapes emotion.

-This project grew out of a desire to turn that perception into form, to make music feel tangible &mdash; into something we can see, feel, and almost smell.
+This project grew out of a desire to turn that perception into form, to make music feel tangible &mdash; into something we can see, feel and almost smell.

 You can visit [About &mdash; Project AOS](https://0x48piraj.com/projects/aos/about/) to read more about the project origin.